4naama/navigen-go/docs/navigen-spec.md

 • state: "unowned" | "owned"          // derived from exclusiveUntil but stored for clarity
 • exclusiveUntil: ISO-8601 timestamp  // ownership is active iff now < exclusiveUntil
 • source: "campaign" | "exclusive"    // what established/extended ownership
-• lastEventId: string                 // idempotency anchor (e.g., Stripe payment_intent.id or checkout.session.id)
+• lastEventId: string                 // idempotency anchor (Stripe payment_intent.id)
 • updatedAt: ISO-8601 timestamp       // last write time

+Ownership vs Campaign Separation (Authoritative)

+Ownership, campaign budget, and campaign calendar are independent dimensions.

+Rules:
+• Ownership represents operational authority and analytics privacy.
+• Campaign budget represents promotional volume (redeem capacity).
+• Campaign calendar represents when a promotion is visible.

+Constraints:
+• Campaign budget size MUST NOT affect ownership duration.
+• Campaign performance (redeems, traffic) MUST NOT extend or shorten ownership.
+• Campaign top-ups that do not extend the campaign calendar MUST NOT extend ownership.

 Writer (authoritative):
-• Stripe webhook processor (server-side) is the only writer of ownership:<ULID>.
+• API Worker is the Stripe webhook processor and is the only writer of ownership:<ULID>.
-• Ownership is established or extended only upon verified payment events.
+• Ownership is established or extended only upon verified Stripe webhook events processed by the API Worker.
+• Pages Worker MUST NOT create, extend, or mutate ownership records under any circumstances.

 Readers (enforcement):
 • API Worker: enforces owner-only capabilities (Dash access, campaign control, profile edits).
-• Pages Worker: may read to render “Owned/#x” UI hints, but must not grant access.
+• Pages Worker: may read to display non-authoritative “Owned” hints, but MUST NOT grant access.
 • Dash: consumes API responses only; it does not read KV directly.

 Invariants:
 • Ownership never becomes active based on client input.
 • Cookies and signed links provide access continuity, not authority.
 • Any owner-only capability requires now < exclusiveUntil at request time.
+• Webhook deliveries MUST be processed idempotently using payment_intent.id.

 --------------------------------------------------------------------